SchwarzIT/onyx/apps/docs/src/basics/typography.md

 :::

 ::: tip
 H5 and h6 are not part of the onyx font system and should not be used therefore.
-Althoug they are defined in the code the same way like h4.
+Although they are defined in the code the same way like h4.
 :::

 ### Paragraph